-Long Term Planning: A brief overview of how a given subject and its topics link together with other subjects and the Skills Builder skills; knowing the general shape of what is to be taught term by term.
+Long Term Planning: A brief curriculum overview of how a given subject and its topics link together with other subjects; knowing the general shape of what is to be taught term by term.
 A collaborative process between all teachers, driven by key stage leads and subject leads.